SuperRich/trader/src/README.md

 Note: When using TraderMade as the provider, the Minutes15 timeframe is implemented using the 'minute' interval with a period of 15.

+#### TraderMade API Limitations

+TraderMade has the following limitations:
+- For minute-based timeframes (Minutes5, Minutes15), the API limits data to 2 working days per request
+- Valid interval values are 'minute', 'hourly', and 'daily' only
+- For minute intervals, you can specify a period (5, 15, etc.)
+- For hourly intervals, you can specify a period (4 for 4-hour timeframe)

 ### Chart Analysis

 You can also specify which provider to use for chart analysis: